JuliaImages/Images.jl/doc/function_reference.md

 ```
 grayim(A)
 ```
-creates a 2d or 3d _spatial_ grayscale image, assumed to be in "horizontal-major" order (and without permuting any dimensions).
+creates a 2d or 3d _spatial_ grayscale Image from an AbstractArray, assumed to be in "horizontal-major" order (and without permuting any dimensions).
+If you are working with 3d grayscale images, usage of this function is strongly recommended as a means of disambiguating whether a `m x n x 3` array is to be interpreted as RGB or as 3d grayscale.

 <br />
 ```